 Combined with serious training sessions, you would be required to adjust your diet.

 Make sure to eat only food that is nutritious, take a huge deal of protein and carbs so you can build up muscle mass and have energy to train multiple times per day.
+Read my post on the lean mass builders you should try.

 What You Should Know